mirei83/VeChain-PublicNodes/README.md

 This is a community project and the nodes will be up as much as possible but there may be short downtimes due to updates/upgrades or any other hard/software failure.
 VeBlocks is not responsible for your software.
 Consider these variables when using the nodes!

 ### Pre-compiled windows nodes
 You can use my precompiled windows thor node software.
+This will use up about 60GB on your C-drive and will take 8-48h to sync.
 Always remember that this is a "quality of life"-download.
 If you want to use thor in a professional environment, compile the software yourself to ensure data-integrity.

 https://cdn.veblocks.net/VeChain-thor1.3.6.zip